Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/onboardingOffice365Subscription.md

 ## STEP 1: Register Cloudneeti Application

-The following steps are executed by the Microsoft Azure **Global AD Administrator** role.
+The following steps are executed by the Microsoft Azure **Global ADAdministrator** role.

 Cloudneeti application can be registered either manually or using automation script.